 Moringa Seed Oil

 Seed Oil is not only a wonderful dietary addition but also a topical supplement for the skin.
 As mentioned above, Moringa Seed Oil is very oxidatively stable with a rich nutrient profile, making it a wonderful cooking or topping oil–it has been used in traditional Indian and Southeast Asian cuisine for thousands of years.
-In addition, Moringa Seed Oil is a lovely topical treatment of the skin and hair for issues like dry skin, eczema, acne, fine lines, and irritation.
-The oil contains many beneficial bioactive compounds like oleic acid, tocopherols, catechins, quercetin, ferulic acid, and zeatin.(2)
+In addition, it is a lovely topical treatment for skin and hair issues like dry skin, eczema, acne, fine lines, and irritation.
+The oil contains many beneficial bioactive compounds like oleic acid, tocopherols, catechins, quercetin, ferulic acid, and zeatin.2

 Where to Buy Moringa

 Ideally, we could all grow and cultivate our own beautiful trees, however, since that is not an option for many of us, Moringa leaf and seed oil can be purchased from reputable sources like your local herb shop, or a well respected online herb dispensary.
 Always do your homework when it comes to sourcing, taking care to find companies with ethically cultivated and circulated herbs, especially when they’re imported.
 For example, The Alchemist’s Kitchen carries several fantastic, intentional small-batch products featuring Moringa as a primary ingredient.
 My favorite is the Anandamide powder from Sun Potion, a super tasty herbal powder blend that makes a great addition to elixirs and food!